Contrasting EVI Industries (EVI) & The Competition

-EVI Industries (NYSE:EVI – Get Rating) is one of 63 public companies in the “Personal services” industry, but how does it compare to its rivals?
-We will compare EVI Industries to related companies based on the strength of its institutional ownership, analyst recommendations, earnings, dividends, risk, profitability and valuation.
+EVI Industries (NYSE:EVI – Get Rating) is one of 63 public companies in the “Personal services” industry, but how does it weigh in compared to its competitors?
+We will compare EVI Industries to related companies based on the strength of its earnings, risk, dividends, profitability, analyst recommendations, institutional ownership and valuation.

-EVI Industries has a beta of 0.88, suggesting that its share price is 12% less volatile than the S&P 500.
-Comparatively, EVI Industries’ rivals have a beta of 1.16, suggesting that their average share price is 16% more volatile than the S&P 500.
+This table compares EVI Industries and its competitors’ net margins, return on equity and return on assets.

 33.7% of EVI Industries shares are held by institutional investors.
 Comparatively, 55.9% of shares of all “Personal services” companies are held by institutional investors.
-53.7% of EVI Industries shares are held by insiders.
-Comparatively, 21.7% of shares of all “Personal services” companies are held by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.
+53.7% of EVI Industries shares are held by company insiders.
+Comparatively, 21.7% of shares of all “Personal services” companies are held by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.

-This table compares EVI Industries and its rivals gross revenue, earnings per share (EPS) and valuation.
+This table compares EVI Industries and its competitors gross revenue, earnings per share and valuation.

 |Gross Revenue